written by: Matthew Chan, Physical Culturist

 George Jowett wrote about Cyr and his enormous appetite, which eventually led to his downfall:

-“He could eat more that four ordinary men at one sitting, and took a keen delight in watching the amazement creep over the waiter’s face when he turned in his order at the hotel.
+“He could eat more than four ordinary men could at one sitting, and took a keen delight in watching the amazement creep over the waiter’s face when he turned in his order at the hotel.
 Six pounds of meat at one meal was nothing for him.
 He could devour that for breakfast.
 Next to a lifting contest, he loved an eating contest best.”

 By the age of 37 he suffered from Bright’s disease and subsisted soley on a diet of milk.

 IMPORTANCE OF DIGESTION

 Writer and avid physical culturist, Craig Staufenberg states in his interview: